 After all, it shows your first date how much you have in common!
-Which you think means that when you have a second date, you'll have lots of things to talk about.
+Now when you have a second date, you'll have lots of things to talk about.

 Of course, what's actually going to happen is that they'll see you liking everything they've liked, and you'll just get blocked and unfriended, and there will never be a second date.
 Ever.

 Stalking your date's family

 I know this is like .01% of you out there that would even consider this, and we all know you're not a part of that .01%.
 But let's pretend that you are anyway, shall we?

-Say that you’ve restrained yourself and not ogled every photo, nor followed every status update or comment.
+Say that you’ve restrained yourself and not ogled every photo or followed every status update or comment.
 There’s still another way to obsess over your first date’s profile.
 And this isn't over.